microsoft/CNTK/Documentation/Documents/Configuration Files.md

 **minibatchSize** is the number of records that will be taken from the dataset and processed at once.
 There is often a tradeoff in training accuracy and the size of the minibatch.
 Particularly for GPUs, a larger minibatch is usually better, since the GPUs are most efficient when doing operations on large chunks of data.
 For large dataset values that are powers of 2 are most often specified, 512 and 1024 are often good choices to start with.
 Since the MNIST dataset is so small, we have chosen a smaller minibatch size for the example.

 **epochSize** is the number of dataset records that will be processed in a training pass.
-It is most often set to be the same as the dataset size, but can be smaller or larger that the dataset.
+It is most often set to be the same as the dataset size but can be smaller or larger than the dataset.
 It defaults to the size of the dataset if not present in the configuration file.
 It can also be set to zero for SGD, which has the same meaning.

 ```
 SGD=[